 How Gamma Knife Radiosurgery Works

 To have a clearer picture of possible side effects that may come with Gamma Knife radiosurgery, it’s important to understand the way the procedure works.
 Despite the words “knife” and “surgery”, this procedure doesn’t involve either.
-Instead, Gamma Knife radiosurgery depends on the use of around 200 tiny beams of radiation that are all focused on the area in need of treatment.
-While each beam on its own is not particularly potent, when it converges with the other beams, it delivers what is called a “therapeutic dose” of radiation.
+Instead, Gamma Knife radiosurgery uses around 200 individual beams of high-dose radiation that are all focused on the area in need of treatment.
+While each beam on its own is not particularly potent, when used with the other beams, it delivers what is called a “therapeutic dose” of radiation.
 This means that the radiation created at the target is high enough to effectively damage and destroy the offending cells.

 Side Effects of Gamma Knife Radiosurgery